 But California is determined to put an end to some of the most common tactics used by employers to tie victims’ hands and prevent them from speaking publicly about sexual harassment in the workplace.

 There is new legislation that could be enforced in Los Angeles and elsewhere in California that would ban confidentiality provisions in non-disclosure agreements and settlement agreements in order to eliminate the practice of silencing victims of harassment.
-These confidentiality provisions help tens of thousands of harassers, gropers, abusers, sexists and predators to get away with their inappropriate behavior unexposed and unpunished.
+These confidentiality provisions help tens of thousands of harassers, gropers, abusers, sexists and predators to get away with their inappropriate behaviour unexposed and unpunished.

 Without these provisions, which are legally binding, victims of sexual harassment would be able to speak publicly about harassment, inappropriate and illegal behavior in the workplace and not fearing legal punishment for violating the terms of the non-disclosure agreement.